w3c/wai-coga/research.md

 ---
-title: User Research
+title: Research Findings
-permalink: /fundamentals/coga/research
+permalink: /coga-draft/research
 github:
   repository: w3c/wai-coga
 layout: default
 feedbackmail: wai@w3.org
 doc-note-type: draft
 doc-note-message-md: |
-  **Purpose:** Outline and signpost TF research in to coga requirements.
+  **Purpose:** TF research in to user requirements with a Gap Analysis of the barriers faced.

-  **Primary audience:** Someone wanting to understand state of research into coga.
+  **Primary audience:** Someone wanting to understand the barriers faced by useser when using technology.

   **Outline:**

     - Overview of coga research by the Coga TF
     - Pointer to Research TR
+    - Pointer to Gap Analysis TR and Issue Papers on GitHub

 ---